techiaith/corpws-sgwrsfot-cysgliad/README.md

 It should be noted that the chatbot has no automated elements, that is no 'bot' answers or responds to the users' questions.
 Rather, the intention is to use this corpus in the future to train an automatic chatbot for Cysgliad, which in turn will also be the basis for other chatbots for another product in the future.

 Originally, the data was collected over a period of 29 months, between May 2020 and October 2022.
 The corpus was then updated in June 2023, when data collected between October 2022 and June 2023 was added to the corpus.
+The corpus was updated again in July 2024.
+This time data collected between June 2023 and July 2024 was added to the corpus.

 ## Form and Content of the Corpus
 The corpus is in plain text format and contains 2326 sentences, with each sentence on a new line.